-Anesthesia is a necessary part of certain veterinary procedures, but you may be wondering if it’s safe and just how necessary it is for your cat.
-You probably don’t want to expose your cat to more medication than is necessary, and stories of cats having bad reactions to anesthesia may drive some fears among cat owners.
-Anesthesia is understood better today than it was several decades ago, and it is fairly safe when administered properly with up-to-date protocols.
-There are some risks, though bad reactions to anesthesia is rare in cats, and there are ways to reduce those risks.
-Here’s what you should know about anesthesia in cats and when it is necessary.
+Anesthesia is a necessary part of certain veterinary procedures.
+However, you may be wondering if it’s safe and just how necessary it is for your cat.
+You probably don’t want to expose your cat to more medication than is necessary.
+Also, stories of cats having bad reactions to anesthesia may drive some fears among cat owners.

 What Is Anesthesia?
 What Does It Do?